Interrupt: Masking

 To mask an interrupt is to disable it, so it is deferred or ignored by the processor, while to unmask an interrupt is to enable it.

 Processors typically have an internal interrupt mask register, which allows selective enabling (and disabling) of hardware interrupts.
 Each interrupt signal is associated with a bit in the mask register.
 On some systems, the interrupt is enabled when the bit is set, and disabled when the bit is clear.
 On others, the reverse is true, and a set bit disables the interrupt.
 When the interrupt is disabled, the associated interrupt signal may be ignored by the processor, or it may remain pending.
 Signals which are affected by the mask are called maskable interrupts.

 Some interrupt signals are not affected by the interrupt mask and therefore cannot be disabled; these are called non-maskable interrupts (NMIs).
 These indicate high-priority events which cannot be ignored under any circumstances, such as the timeout signal from a watchdog timer.
+With regard to SPARC, the Non-Maskable Interrupt (NMI), despite having the highest priority among interrupts, can be prevented from occurring through the use of an interrupt mask.

+Missing interrupts

+One failure mode is when the hardware does not generate the expected interrupt for a change in state, causing the operating system to wait indefinitely.
+Depending on the details, the failure might affect only a single process or might have global impact.
+Some operating systems have code specifically to deal with this.

+As an example, IBM Operating System/360 (OS/360) relies on a not-ready to ready device-end interrupt when a tape has been mounted on a tape drive, and will not read the tape label until that interrupt occurs or is simulated.
+IBM added code in OS/360 so that the VARY ONLINE command will simulate a device end interrupt on the target device.